ronny130286/ioBroker.ankersolix2/README.md

 1. You need to login in your admin account
 2. go to adapter settings, tab control and activet the control
+3. select you site id witch you want control.
+4. Control Opitons
-3. select a datapoint witch you want use to control.
+   4.1. select a datapoint witch you want use to control.
 It can be a manuel data point witch set by a script or you a smartmeter data point.
 (Important: it must be a numerical value)
-4. select you site id witch you want control.
+   4.2. you can set a custom powerplan, if you to trigger the powerplan again, you can control is the datapoint ankersolix2.x.control.SetPowerplan (set true and ack)
+   4.3. you can enable ac loading.
+If its enabled, you can control it with the datapoint ankersolix2.x.control.ACLoading\ (set true and ack = activ (time now + 12h), set false and ack = inactiv, userdefine powerplan will select)
 5. click save and restart adapter

 Note: The adapter overwrites the settings in the app.
 If you want to use the app again, you must deactivate the adapter or the control function.